APSARA-2023/AI-appointmentbooking-chatbot01/README.md

-# AI Chatbot using Dialogflow
+# Simple AI Appointment booking Chatbot using Dialogflow

 This is a basic AI chatbot built using Google's Dialogflow and deployed on Netlify.